 In recent years, there’s been a growing movement to eat local in this country.
 There are many things consumers can do to support this movement and it’s easier than you might think.
-This may take many forms - dine at a locally owned restaurant that supports sustainable agriculture, buy locally grown produce, maintain a garden at home or support community gardens.

 If you’re committed to supporting locally grown food, then start out by buying as local as possible.
 Instead of purchasing fruits and vegetables grown outside of the United States – why not buy produce grown in California or Florida if you have the option.
 If you think about what one might eat in a typical day it’s easy to see that the typical American diet has an incredibly large carbon footprint, because many times the food we eat has traversed the globe before it makes it to our dinner table.
 What kind of impact would it make on the local economy and environment if everyone made a concerted effort to eat local?

 In the video, “Why Eat Local?,” food journalist Michael Pollan encourages buying local food to conserve energy, support farmers and preserve the natural landscape.
 And according to the Sustainable Table, there are many reasons to eat local, buy local and be local:

 It supports the local economy, because farmers are local business owners.

 It’s better for your pocketbook, because in-season produce tends to be less expensive.

 It’s better for the environment, because the food travels less distance.

 It tastes better and is better for you, because locally grown fruits and vegetables are usually sold within 24 hours of being harvested.

 What is a Locavore?